shvets/shvets.github.io/presentations/03/nodejs-for-enterprise.md

 npm install grunt-cli
 ```

-Saving packages locally is [good practice] (http://www.futurealoof.com/posts/nodemodules-in-git.html) -
+Saving packages locally is [good practice](http://www.futurealoof.com/posts/nodemodules-in-git.html) -
-this way you will have the ability to quickly reproduce your production environment - [dev/prod parity] (http://www.12factor.net/dev-prod-parity).
+this way you will have the ability to quickly reproduce your production environment - [dev/prod parity](http://www.12factor.net/dev-prod-parity).

 In example above we are installing **grunt** build tool.